 Before anything, check that the PiSugar is working properly by connecting it to the Raspberry Pi according to their instructions.
 At this point, you'll already have a wireless game console!

-The next steps involve converting the PiSugar from HUB to HAT so that it fits in the case.
+The next steps involve converting the PiSugar from Hardware Under Board (HUB) to Hardware Attached on Top (HAT) so that it fits in the case.
 I recommend only attempting this if you are experienced with electronics.

 05. Circuitry